- MaSoCist SoC builder

 Our in-house designed, machine vision proof JPEG encoder and streaming solutions available for usage in standard FPGAs at low costs (at typically below 35’000 EUR support costs per project).
 The supported pixel bit depth is up to 12 bits.
 The JPEG IP is available in two standalone variants:

 - L1 monochrome multiplexed pipeline (150 MHz pixel clock on Spartan6)

 - L2 dual pipe simultaneous encoding for high quality YUV422, for example 1280×720@60fps (up to 100 MHz pixel clock)

 Fully deployable UDP/Ethernet (RFC 2435) streaming solutions and camera reference designs are available as well.
-The receiver’s software side is covered with embedded gstreamer OpenSource appplications that run on any simple Linux platform.
+The receiver’s software side is covered with embedded gstreamer OpenSource appplications that run on Linux and Windows platforms, likewise.

 [ more … ]